 A stye, which healthcare professionals refer to as

 Internal styes form on the inside of the eyelid.
 With internal styes, the pain and swelling may be worse due to the deeper location of the affected glands.

 An internal stye can cause some of the following symptoms:

 - swelling, tenderness, or pain around the eyelid

 - a sensation of something being stuck in the eye

-The symptoms of a stye can be similar to those of other eye conditions, such as chalazion.
-A person should talk with their doctor if they develop any symptoms of a stye that do not clear up within a week.
+Symptoms of a stye can be similar to those of other eye conditions, such as chalazion.

-However, some home treatments can help speed up recovery, relieve the person’s discomfort, and prevent the spread of the infection.
+In addition, some other home treatments can help speed up recovery, relieve a person’s discomfort, and prevent the spread of the infection.

 - gently massaging the eyelid